 On-site drainage plans were engineered to ensure that post-development water flows from the property will be less than or equal to pre-development flows.
 The Army Corps of Engineers-issued permit requires 404 wash impacts to be offset through mitigation and preservation of upland and other drainage areas.

 What school district is Verrado in?

 There are three school districts within Verrado’s current plan for residential development: Agua Fria Union High School District, Litchfield Elementary School District, and Saddle Mountain Unified School District.
 The boundaries vary across the community, so individual homes may be physically within the boundaries of any of these districts.
 Through an Intergovernmental Agreement between the three school districts and Verrado, all students can attend Verrado Elementary, Middle, and High Schools for their education.

 Will new schools be built?

 In the fall of 2004, the Litchfield Elementary School District opened Verrado Middle School, which is currently serving 6-8 grade students from Verrado and the surrounding area.
 The district also opened Verrado Elementary School for K-5 students and Heritage Elementary School.
 Agua Fria Union High School District opened Verrado High School in fall 2006, and graduated its first class in 2010.
-There is also a current plan to build another K-8 campus in Verrado’s Heritage District.
+There is also another K-8 campus in Verrado’s Heritage District, Heritage Elementary School.